 Does Systemation Provide a suite of Assessment tools?

 Assessments are Web-based and accessed through our Client Portal.
 Extensive reporting is provided.

 Does Systemation offer post workshop support?

 Yes.
 All participants of Systemation workshops have access to our Client Portal.
-This is an anytime, on-demand, Web-based environment that provides increased timeliness, flexibility and accessibility to project-based learning and performance improvement.
-It contains a vast reservoir of tools, training materials and templates that have been developed and refined by Systemation over its 48-year history.
-This invaluable stable of resources helps build project management and business analysis competencies, raise proficiency levels and boost everyday workplace performance
+This is an anytime, on-demand, web-based environment that provides increased timeliness, flexibility and accessibility to project-based learning and performance improvement.
+It contains a vast reservoir of tools, training materials and templates that have been developed and refined by Systemation over its more than 50-year history.
+This invaluable stable of resources helps build project management competencies, raise proficiency levels and boost everyday workplace performance.

 Within the Client Portal participants can access:

 As a capstone to Systemation’s post-workshop support we offer a program called “Workshop to Workplace”.
 This unique program helps ensure that employees will be able to translate their clasroom learning into improved on-the-job performance.

 Systemation’s “Workshop to Workplace” program includes: